onitomed/STDinfo/README.md

 # ONITO

 This is a project under [ONITO](https://onitomed.github.io).
-ONITO is a company building healthcare data infrastructure.
+ONITO is a company for healthcare data infrastructure.
 Contact us at onitomed@gmail.com.